caesar0301/wpi-svm/README.md

 Dependencies
 ---------------

-pyTree: python module implementing tree data structure.
+[pyTree] (https://github.com/caesar0301/pyTree): python module implementing tree data structure.

-libsvm
+This module must be put into `lib` folder to be quoted correctly.

+[libsvm](http://www.csie.ntu.edu.tw/~cjlin/libsvm/): A Library for Support Vector Machines

 Main Programs
 ---------------

 FGen_log.py: generate features from logs

-FGen_har.py: generate features from har files
+FGen_har.py: generate features from [HAR](http://www.softwareishard.com/blog/har-12-spec/) files

 har2log.py: convert HAR files into HTTP logs with format below

 HTTP Logs
 --------------

-* Log file is generate by another project `http-sniffer`, which sniffers raw network traffic (trace files) and extracts HTTP logs.
+* Log file is generate by another project [http-sniffer](https://github.com/caesar0301/http-sniffer), which sniffers raw network traffic (trace files) and extracts HTTP logs.

 * If there isn't raw network trace on hand and only HAR format files (exported by like firebug), you can convert these HAR files into logs using `har2log.py`; but this method is just for validation.
 We also provide a tool `FGen_har.py` to generate features directly from HAR files without convertion.